stucco/docs/docs/arch-v1.md

 Routes:

-* `server:port/add` - add a document and autogenerate an id
+* PUT `server:port/document` - add a document and autogenerate an id
-* `server:port/add/id` - add a document with a specific id
+* PUT `server:port/document/id` - add a document with a specific id

 #### Get Document